-Alas, after all that building, the city is in something of a hotel hangover, with more hotel beds than Vienna and not enough people to fill them.
-But that can work in your favor; while prices remain high during peak season, essentially May through September or October, they plummet in the shoulder and low periods, with room rates at half or a third of their highs.
-Just remember that this time period is not for everyone; wintertime in Prague is beautiful, but it gets cold and daylight is at a premium.
-Moreover, prices are down compared to two years ago—the bubble has clearly burst.
+But, after all that building, the city is in something of a hotel hangover, with more hotel beds than Vienna and not enough people to fill them.
+But that can work in your favor; even during the high season, essentially May through September or October, prices have dropped off a bit in recent years, and they absolutely plummet in the shoulder and low periods, with room rates at half or a third off their highs.
+Just remember that this time period is not for everyone; wintertime in Prague can be beautiful, but it gets cold and daylight is at a premium.

 If you’d prefer to try something a bit different from a chain or five-star hotel, the vast majority of hotels and pensions are privately owned and operated.
 Private hotels can certainly be quaint and atmospheric, but they can also be stripped down—lacking a/c, breakfast, or amenities—which is a fine line; one person's shabby chic can be another person's just plain shabby.
 If you want to really go local, try renting an apartment in the city.
 Several agencies now help book rooms in private apartments, and you can find some very nice places at more reasonable prices.
 On the flip side, remember that there’s no shortage of three- and four-star "design hotels" that boast sleek rooms and free Wi-Fi for about the same price; you don’t have to go without unless that’s the vacation you want to have.